talon-one/talon_go/docs/AddedDeductedPointsNotification.md

 HasStartDate returns a boolean if a field has been set.

-### GetExpiryDate

-`func (o *AddedDeductedPointsNotification) GetExpiryDate() time.Time`

-GetExpiryDate returns the ExpiryDate field if non-nil, zero value otherwise.

-### GetExpiryDateOk

-`func (o *AddedDeductedPointsNotification) GetExpiryDateOk() (*time.Time, bool)`

-GetExpiryDateOk returns a tuple with the ExpiryDate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetExpiryDate

-`func (o *AddedDeductedPointsNotification) SetExpiryDate(v time.Time)`

-SetExpiryDate sets ExpiryDate field to given value.

-### HasExpiryDate

-`func (o *AddedDeductedPointsNotification) HasExpiryDate() bool`

-HasExpiryDate returns a boolean if a field has been set.

-### GetSessionIntegrationID

-`func (o *AddedDeductedPointsNotification) GetSessionIntegrationID() string`

-GetSessionIntegrationID returns the SessionIntegrationID field if non-nil, zero value otherwise.

-### GetSessionIntegrationIDOk

-`func (o *AddedDeductedPointsNotification) GetSessionIntegrationIDOk() (*string, bool)`

-GetSessionIntegrationIDOk returns a tuple with the SessionIntegrationID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetSessionIntegrationID

-`func (o *AddedDeductedPointsNotification) SetSessionIntegrationID(v string)`

-SetSessionIntegrationID sets SessionIntegrationID field to given value.

-### GetNotificationType
+### GetTransactionUUID

-`func (o *AddedDeductedPointsNotification) GetNotificationType() string`
+`func (o *AddedDeductedPointsNotification) GetTransactionUUID() string`

-GetNotificationType returns the NotificationType field if non-nil, zero value otherwise.
+GetTransactionUUID returns the TransactionUUID field if non-nil, zero value otherwise.

-### GetNotificationTypeOk
+### GetTransactionUUIDOk

-`func (o *AddedDeductedPointsNotification) GetNotificationTypeOk() (*string, bool)`
+`func (o *AddedDeductedPointsNotification) GetTransactionUUIDOk() (*string, bool)`

-GetNotificationTypeOk returns a tuple with the NotificationType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetTransactionUUIDOk returns a tuple with the TransactionUUID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetNotificationType
+### SetTransactionUUID

-`func (o *AddedDeductedPointsNotification) SetNotificationType(v string)`
+`func (o *AddedDeductedPointsNotification) SetTransactionUUID(v string)`

-SetNotificationType sets NotificationType field to given value.
+SetTransactionUUID sets TransactionUUID field to given value.